 Langley Methodist Church was established in 1826 (Our current church building dates from 1858) and is a member of the Macclesfield circuit of Methodist churches.
 The other churches in the circuit are Broken Cross, Gawsworth, Green Close, Macclesfield, Poynton, Prestbury and Walker Barn.

-We bid you a warm welcome to any of our services at 10:30am and on a occasional basis at 6:30pm* on Sundays.
+We bid you a warm welcome to any of our services at 10:30am.
 The church has extensive facilities including a Creche and Sunday school for younger members, together with facilities for disabled access and enhanced sound systems for the hard of hearing.

 Our Privacy Policy and that of the Methodist Church as a whole may be viewed here.